triton-lang/triton/docs/triton-c.md

 ### <span style="color:darkblue"> Optimizations </span> <a name="optimizations"></a>

-Nonetheless, there are two important optimizations that the Triton compiler does not do at the moment yet are critical to achieve peak performance: pre-fetching and rematerialization.
+Nonetheless, there are two important optimizations that the Triton compiler does not do automatically at the moment yet are critical to achieve peak performance: pre-fetching and rematerialization.
 In this subsection we describe how these optimizations can be done manually by  modifying the above source-code.

 #### <span style="color:purple"> Pre-Fetching </span> <a name="pre-fetching"></a>